ConyVidal/conyvidal.github.io/_pages/teaching.md

   - /teaching.html
 ---

 I have been fortunate to teach, advise, and train several dozen undergraduate students and research assistants.
-I am passionate about mentoring, and strive to guide my students through complex content and skills while supporting their overall academic and professional development.
+I am passionate about mentoring, and strive to guide students through complex content and skills while supporting their overall academic and professional development.

 **Check out these [Resources for Mentoring Young Investigators](https://sites.google.com/g.harvard.edu/harvardpsychmentoring/){:target="_blank"}, compiled with help from members of the Harvard Psychology department.**